LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: Abstract

 \section{Abstract}

-An LZ-like factorization of a string is a factorization in which each factor is either a single character or a copy of a substring that occurs earlier in the string.
-While grammar-based compression schemes support efficient random access with linear space in the size of the compressed representation, such methods are not known for general LZ-like factorizations.
-This has led to the development of restricted LZ-like schemes such as LZ-End [Kreft and Navarro, 2013] and height-bounded (LZHB) [Bannai et al., 2024], which trade off some compression efficiency for faster access.
-We introduce \emph{LZ-Start-End} (\emph{LZSE}), a new variant of LZ-like factorizations in which each copy factor refers to a contiguous sequence of preceding factors.
-By its nature, any context-free grammar can easily be converted into an LZSE factorization of equal size.
-Further, we study the greedy LZSE factorization, in which each copy factor is taken as long as possible.
-We show how the greedy LZSE factorization can be computed in linear time with respect to the input string length, and that there exists a family of strings for which the size of the greedy LZSE factorization is of strictly lower order than that of the smallest grammar.
-These imply that our LZSE scheme is stronger than grammar-based compressions in the context of repetitiveness measures.
-To support fast queries, we propose a data structure for LZSE-compressed strings that permits $O(\log n)$-time random access within space linear in the compressed size, where $n$ is the length of the input string.
+An LZ-like factorization of a string divides it into factors, each being either a single character or a copy of a preceding substring.
+While grammar-based compression schemes support efficient random access with space linear in the compressed size, no comparable guarantees are known for general LZ-like factorizations.
+This limitation motivated restricted variants such as LZ-End [Kreft and Navarro, 2013] and height-bounded LZ (LZHB) [Bannai et al., 2024], which trade off some compression efficiency for faster access.
+In this paper, we introduce \emph{LZ-Begin-End} (\emph{LZBE}), a new LZ-like variant in which every copy factor must refer to a contiguous sequence of preceding factors.
+This structural restriction ensures that any context-free grammar can be transformed into an LZBE factorization of the same size.
+We further study the greedy LZBE factorization, which selects each copy factor to be as long as possible while processing the input from left to right, and show that it can be computed in linear time.
+Moreover, we exhibit a family of strings for which the greedy LZBE factorization is asymptotically smaller than the smallest grammar.
+These results demonstrate that the LZBE scheme is strictly more expressive than grammar-based compression in the worst case.
+To support fast queries, we propose a data structure for LZBE-compressed strings that permits $O(\log n)$-time random access within space linear in the compressed size, where $n$ is the length of the input string.